Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping: Model Enhanced IRL

-\end{theorem} Proof of ~\cref{thm:reward_func_Error_Bound} can be found in Appendix \ref{proof:reward_error_bound}.
-With rewards bound above, we can extend the bound to the value function, which represents the performance difference brought up by estimated transition model error under RL setting. \begin{theorem}[Performance Difference Bound] The performance difference between the optimal policies ($\pi^*$ and $\hat{\pi}^*$) in corresponding MDPs ($\mathcal{M}'\cup R$ and $\hat{\mathcal{M}}'\cup \hat{R}$) can be bounded as follows:
+\end{theorem} Proof of ~\tref{thm:reward_func_Error_Bound} can be found in \cref{proof:reward_error_bound}.
+With rewards bound above, we can extend the bound to the final performance, which represents the value functions difference brought up by estimated transition model error under RL setting. \begin{theorem}[Performance Difference Bound] The performance difference between the optimal policies ($\pi^*$ and $\hat{\pi}^*$) in corresponding MDPs ($\mathcal{M}'\cup R$ and $\hat{\mathcal{M}}'\cup \hat{R}$) can be bounded as follows:

-\end{theorem} The detailed proof of ~\cref{thm:value_error_bound} is presented in Appendix \ref{proof:value_error_bound}.
-The above theorem highlights the relationship between the performance gap and the transition model error, also implying that a perfectly-learned transition model ($\epsilon_\mathcal{T} \rightarrow 0$) could make the performance difference negligible.
+\end{theorem} The detailed proof of ~\tref{thm:value_error_bound} is presented in \cref{proof:value_error_bound}.
+The above theorem highlights the relationship between the performance difference and the transition model error, also implying that a perfectly-learned transition model ($\epsilon_\mathcal{T} \rightarrow 0$) could make the performance difference negligible.
+We also extend an ablation study to empirically validate this performance bound in ablation studies in \cref{section:ablation_model}, where we can observe a \textit{linear-kind} tendency illustrating in above theorem.